 Have you heard the news?
-According to a Fox8 Live report published on Feb.
-10, an important event is coming up.
-Feb.
-11, 2014, is Safer Internet Day (SID), an annual event observed in more than 100 countries.
+Today is Safer Internet Day (SID), an annual event observed in more than 100 countries.

 The Internet is a valuable tool.
 It allows us to communicate with people near and far, shop, study, make travel arrangements and reservations, watch movies and listen to music and get the latest news all from the comfort of home.
 But the advances in rapid technology are not without risks, especially for children.
 Between cyberbullying, identity theft and malicious viruses, Safer Internet Day shines the spotlight on the importance of working together to make the Internet a better, safer place.